shihweichieh2023/IVcurve_tester/README.md

 ## Future Improvements
 Future development plans for the I-V Curve Analyzer include:

-1. **Enhanced Multiplexer**: Replace the current multiplexer with ADG706 for lower internal resistance, improving measurement accuracy especially in the low-resistance range.
+1. DONE **Enhanced Multiplexer**: Replace the current multiplexer with ADG706 for lower internal resistance, improving measurement accuracy especially in the low-resistance range.

-2. **IoT Integration**: Utilize the ESP32's WiFi capabilities to upload measurements to an IoT cloud service for:
+2. ONGOING **IoT Integration**: Utilize the ESP32's WiFi capabilities to upload measurements to an IoT cloud service for:
    - Remote monitoring and data logging
    - Long-term performance analysis
    - Data sharing and collaboration